Developing a Molecular Toolkit to ENABLE all to apply CRISPR/Cas9-based Gene Editing in planta

 Current advancements and limitations of gene editing in orphan crops

 The international collaboration between all stakeholders involved in crop improvement is vital to provide equitable access and bridge the scientific gap between the world’s most economically important crops and the most under-researched crops.
-This review describes the mechanisms and workflow of CRISPR/Cas in planta and addresses the challenges, current applications, and future prospects in orphan crops.
+This review describes the mechanisms and workflow of CRISPR/Cas in planta and addresses the challenges, current applications, and future prospects in underutilized crops.

 Pandemics of people and plants: which is the greater threat to food security?